-Since the Middle Ages, people with assets have used the concept of a “trust” to pass real estate and personal property to the next generation.
-In the past decade and a half, the concept of a “Living Trust” has become the de facto standard of estate planning tools.
+Since the Middle Ages, people with assets have used the “Trust” to pass their real estate and personal property to the next generation.
+In the past fifty years, the concept of a “Living Trust” has become the de facto foundation of all estate planning tools.

 But the question persists in many people’s minds: What exactly does a Living Trust do?

 It is helpful to think of a Living Trust as a container (such as a glass) that one person passes to another.
 Everything inside of the glass (liquids, ice cubes, etc.) will be successfully passed to the other person.
 Everything that remains outside of the glass will not be passed on to them.

 Funding is the process of adding your real and personal property – the “water” and “ice cubes” –to the Living Trust, so that they successfully make it to your beneficiaries.

 See our article, I’ve Got My Living Trust, Now What Do I Do?

 - The Grantor / Settlor / Creator – This is the person who Establishes the Living Trust.

 - The Trustee – This is the Person who manages the affairs of the Trust for the benefit of someone else

 - The Beneficiary – this is the ultimate recipient of the benefits of the Trust.